dtekcth/dtek.se/README.md

 An individual who wishes to edit this website should possess some rudimentary knowledge of Django.
-Such a person ought to visit the [Django Documentation](https://docs.djangoproject.com/), whence answers to any Django related inquiry can be given.
+Such a person ought to visit the [Django Documentation](https://docs.djangoproject.com/), whence answers to all Django related inquiry are given.
 However, this section of the documentation will give an introduction to some key aspects of Django that will be useful when editing this particular site: